astronomer/docs/astro/manage-clusters.md

 description: View information about clusters in the Cloud UI.
 ---

-Use the Cloud UI to get an overview of your Organization's clusters and retrieve cluster information for Astronomer support.
+Use the Cloud UI to get an overview of your Organization's clusters and retrieve cluster information for use by Astronomer support.

 ## View clusters